ReeceGoding/Frustration-One-Year-With-R/README.md

     saying that `x` can be “*an R object*”.
 I’d give examples, but you really don’t want to think too hard about this.

-    -   I’ve recently skimmed some books by John Chambers.
+    -   Update: I’ve recently skimmed some books by John Chambers.
 He also claims that everything in R is an object.
 I think that what this really means is that `class()` always returns something?

 -   The `[` and `[[` functions like to drop the attributes from your S3 objects, meaning that you almost always have to write a `[` and `[[`